Client Education Library

 Is Zyrtec Safe for Dogs?

 Zyrtec, or cetirizine, is generally regarded as a safe medication for most dogs.
-In healthy dogs with no underlying medical conditions, and when given at appropriate doses, significant side effects are rare.
+Significant side effects are rare in healthy dogs given appropriate doses.
 When side effects do occur, they tend to be minimal.

 Combination products containing Zyrtec can be highly toxic to dogs.
 For example, Zyrtec-D combines Zyrtec and a decongestant.
-Decongestants have a number of serious side effects in dogs and can even be fatal.
-Therefore, Zyrtec-D is NOT safe for dogs.
+Decongestants have several serious side effects in dogs and can even be fatal.
+Zyrtec-D is NOT safe for dogs.

 How Does It Work?

 Zyrtec is an antihistamine.
-It works against histamine, a chemical substance produced during an allergic reaction.
-Histamine is responsible for many of the effects that we associate with allergies in dogs, such as itching and skin inflammation.
+It blocks histamine, a chemical substance produced during an allergic reaction.
+Histamine causes many of the effects we associate with allergies in dogs, such as itching and skin inflammation.

 Zyrtec blocks the receptors on which histamine acts.
 This minimizes the impacts of histamine, reducing itching, inflammation, and other signs of allergies.